jxnet/Jxnet/README.md

 }
 ```

-*) In Windows you need to intall Npcap with winpcap sopport.
+*) In Windows you need to install Npcap with winpcap sopport.

 License